matrix1001/capslock-plus-plus/README.md

 Double Click To Translate
 - First press `Capslock + Alt + t` to enable/disable it.
-- Then double click a work, it will be translated!
+- Then double click a word, it will be translated!
-## WindowSwitch
+## HyperSwitch
-WindowSwitch is designed for quick switch between multiple windows.
+HyperSwitch is designed for quick switch between multiple windows.
 Extremely good for those who need to work with multiple window applications.

 I have implemented 2 types of window switch functions.